 Attendance at the intensive two-day birth doula workshop and either or both of the optional prerequisite courses you choose to attend constitutes one step in the process of DONA birth doula certification.

 As a participant in The Doula Experience birth doula training workshop, you will receive ongoing support and mentoring from Sunday Tortelli as you begin your new career and work toward DONA International certification.
 You will be invited to join a closed Facebook group to engage with others from your workshop and those in recent past workshops, and to learn of potential client opportunities.
-DONA International also has Facebook groups for those working toward certification and exclusively for DONA members.
-Sunday is always available through The Doula Experience closed Facebook page, by email or phone and looks forward to answering your questions, encouraging you and helping you process your doula experiences.
+DONA International offers DONA Connect, a communication forum exclusively for DONA members.
+Sunday is always available through The Doula Experience closed Facebook page, by email or by phone and looks forward to answering your questions, encouraging you and helping you process your doula experiences.